Jaehyuksssss/vanila-ssr/README.md

 ## Highlights

 - **SSR-first** – Every component exposes `render*Markup` and `hydrate*` helpers so you can generate HTML on the server and attach behaviour on the client.
-- **Admin-ready widgets** – Filter bars, data tables, metric cards, accordions, toasts, modals, bottom sheets, cards, input/select fields, and more.
+- **Admin-ready widgets** – Filter bars, data tables, metric cards, accordions, toasts, modals, bottom sheets, cards, input/select/date pickers, pagination, banners, and file uploaders.
 - **Accessible by default** – Focus trapping for modals, keyboard-friendly interactions, ARIA attributes, and consistent design tokens.
 - **Styling options** – Import the bundled CSS, inject at runtime, or pull the raw stylesheet string for custom pipelines.
 - **Consistent DX** – Mount helpers share optional `target`, `id`, and `className` props so you can wire components without guessing argument order.